-Dog training has changed for the better, no one can argue with yet.
+Dog training has changed for the better, no one can argue with it yet.
 There is still a lot which needs addressing such as regulation of trainers and behaviourists.

 However, I have seen we are in danger of being too politically correct.
 By this I mean we can no longer use words like ‘correction, or leadership or saying ‘NO’ to the dog without falling foul of those in the training world who have perhaps taken things too far to the extreme.

-Let me say that I do not agree with pain inducing equipment or hitting the dog, but I will verbally correct a dog and let it know the boundaries.
+Let me say that I do not agree with pain-inducing equipment or hitting the dog, but I will verbally correct a dog and let it know the boundaries.

 We need to set boundaries for dogs

-I know in my own dog training practice that when I discuss about providing leadership to the dog I have to explain this does not mean the owner is the pack leader or the ‘alpha male’.
+I know in my own dog training practice that when I discuss providing leadership to the dog I have to explain this does not mean the owner is the pack leader or the ‘alpha male’.
 It is about giving the dog boundaries, setting rules and ensuring they are followed.

-We do it for our children, yet doing it for our dog can be a dirty word amongst some of my fellow professional.
+We do it for our children, yet doing it for our dog can be a dirty word amongst some of my fellow professionals.
 As I would never hit my daughter I will not inflict pain on my dog, but my dog understands no and where the boundaries are, the same as my daughter does.

 What happens when we live in a society where there are no rules or boundaries set for our children??
-Well the same happens when we fail to do the same for the dog who lives with us.
+Well, the same happens when we fail to do the same for the dog who lives with us.